-If you’ve ever wondered what it’s like to be a hummingbird, bee or butterfly, walk into Pine Hill Nursery where you’ll discover a treasure-trove of earthly delights.
-Owners Sandy and Ralph Naples offer a stunning selection of plants in a rejuvenating atmosphere complete with a café and stylish boutique.
-Pine Hill staff member and North Central Michigan College’s Dr. Sarah Thayer shared, “If you want to attract hummingbirds and butterflies to your yard, start thinking like one.”
-She pointed first to a hanging basket of brilliant purple and pink ornamental flowers cascading down overhead.
-“Fuchsia, is a hummer favorite,” Thayer noted.
-Hanging high with a crown of billowing flowers, a fuchsia basket is a readily accessible oasis for any nectar-seeking passerby.
+Owners Sandy and Ralph Naples offer a stunning selection of plants in a fun atmosphere complete with a cafe and stylish boutique.
+Pine Hill staff member and North Central Michigan College’s Dr. Sarah Thayer shares, “If you want to attract hummingbirds and butterflies to your yard, start thinking like one.”
+She points first to a hanging basket of brilliant purple and pink ornamental flowers cascading down overhead.
+“Fuchsia is a hummer favorite.”
+Hanging high with a crown of billowing flowers, a fuchsia basket is an easily accessible oasis for any nectar-seeking passerby.

 Hummingbirds and butterflies also indulge in blossoms that mimic the shape of their feeders.
-These tiny fliers are attracted to tube-like or bell-shaped flowers like Fox Glove, Verbena, Painted Tongue and Penstemon.
-Thayer noted, “Hummingbirds are most attracted to long thin flowers, whereas butterflies like to stand on top of flowers that they feed on such as Yarrow and Verbena.”
+These tiny fliers are attracted to tube-like or bell-shaped flowers such as Fox Glove, Verbena, Painted Tongue, and Penstemon.
+Thayer notes, “Hummingbirds are most attracted to long thin flowers, whereas butterflies like to stand on top of flowers that they feed on such as Yarrow and Verbena.”

-Another trait that attracts hummingbirds and butterflies…color, and who doesn’t love a floral feast for the eyes?
-Thayer recommended Sweet William, a perennial that thrives in Michigan.
-Sweetly striped with pink and crimson, Sweet William blossoms in a bouquet of tiny targets… targets that are easy for hummers and butterflies to spot a bit of sweetness.
-When it comes to attracting the little fliers, Thayer said, “The more flowers and different types that you have, the more you will generally see.”
+Another trait that attracts hummingbirds and butterflies?
+Color.
+Thayer recommends Sweet William, a perennial that thrives in Michigan.
+Sweetly striped with pink and crimson, Sweet William blossoms in a bouquet of tiny targets that are easy for hummers and butterflies to spot.
+When it comes to attracting the little fliers, Thayer says, “The more flowers and different types that you have, the more you will generally see.”